 This post may contain affiliate links.
 See our disclosure policy.

-Basted eggs are one of the easiest and tastiest ways to prepare an over easy egg that is perfectly cooked every single time.
+Basted eggs are one of the easiest and tastiest ways to prepare an over-easy egg that is perfectly cooked every single time.

 Basting eggs is a cooking technique that uses steam to cook the tops of the eggs.
 It is super easy and it is actually one of my favorite ways to cook eggs.
 The whites are so creamy and soft and the yolks are perfectly runny.

-Ingredients You Need for Basted Eggs
+Ingredients You Need for Easy Basted Eggs

 - Butter – Greasing the pan with melted butter before cooking helps the basted eggs not to stick and adds a buttery flavor.
 You can also use cooking spray or olive oil or even bacon fat.
+A small amount of oil goes a long way.

 - Water – When added to the hot pan, the water creates steam that evenly cooks the tops of the eggs.
+Just a small amount of water is added to achieve this reaction.

 How to Use Basted Eggs